 - Implementing user surveys or A/B tests

-- Overseeing card sorts, eye-tracking studies and first-click tests
+- Overseeing card sorts, or diary studies

 - Conducting ethnographic or field research